krisleech/wisper/README.md

 The downside to publishing directly from ActiveRecord models is that an event can get fired and then rolled back if a transaction fails.

-Since I am trying to make my models dumb I tend to use a separate object which contains all the logic and wraps it all in a transaction.
+Since I am trying to make my models dumb I tend to use a separate service object which contains all the logic and wraps it all in a transaction.

+The follow is contrived, but you can imagine it doing more than just updating a record, maybe sending an email or updating other records.

 ```ruby
 class CreateThing